tg-sec/dvna/Task_Report/docs/static_analysis.md

 npm install -g snyk
 ```

-* Snyk required that I authenticated Snyk CLI with an Authentication Token, that can be found on one's profile after signing up for Snykk, before scanning a project, which I did as follows:
+* Snyk required that I authenticated Snyk CLI with an Authentication Token, that can be found on one's profile after signing up for Snyk, before scanning a project, which I did as follows:

 ```bash
 snyk auth <AUTH TOKEN>